meet our interns!

 Where and what are you currently studying right now?

-Michael Stewart: I am currently an incoming junior studying archaeology at the California State University Sacramento.
+Michael Stewart: I am currently an incoming Junior studying archaeology at the California State University at Sacramento.

 How did you become interested in participating in an archaeological dig?